collective/collective.formcriteria/collective/formcriteria/README.txt

 collective/formcriteria/criteria/sort.txt for more details.

-Also provided is an alternative display layout that uses the folder contents table and can still display the search form viewlet.
+Also provided is an alternative display layout that uses the folder contents table.
 This layout is not yet fully functional but provides the basis for some very rich site admin functionality.

 Form Criteria
 =============